 Anne is Non-Executive Director and Chair of Audit Committee at Interserve, SThree and Nyrstar.
 Until 2015 Anne was CFO of BP’s Aviation Fuels business.
 During her 27 years at BP Anne gained extensive experience of global business, developing markets, risk management, internal control, compliance and strategy development in BP’s aviation, petrochemicals, trading and retail sectors.
 Anne is a fellow of the Institute of Chartered Accountants in Ireland, having working at KPMG in Ireland and Australia prior to joining BP.
 Anne is Finance Committee chair.

 Debra Fine is the founder and President of Fine Capital Partners a hedge fund founded in 2004 New York City.
 One of a handful of investment firms run by women, Fine Capital manages US equity assets principally for university endowments and foundations.
 Before starting Fine Capital, Debra was Director of Global Equities at Loews Corporation where she managed a global equity portfolio.
 Prior to Loews Corporation, Debra was a Principal and a buy-side equity analyst at Sanford C. Bernstein.
 Debra also worked for the New York City Department of Sanitation as special assistant to the commissioner.
 She started her career at Salomon Brothers where she was a Vice President in Corporate Finance.
 Debra received a B.A. from Yale University and an M.B.A. from Harvard University.
 She is married with three children and lives in New York City.
-Debra has served on many non-profit boards and investment committees and is currently the Interim Co-Chair of Save the Children US, and Chair of Footsteps which serves people who leave insular ultra-orthodox communities in New York.
+Debra has served on many non-profit boards and investment committees and is currently the Vice Chair of Save the Children US, and Chair of Footsteps which serves people who leave insular ultra-orthodox communities in New York.
 Debra joined the SCA/SCI Board in 2018.

 Roy Caple Hernandez has over 30 years’ experience designing and managing public affairs and communications strategy for private, public and non-governmental organisations throughout the Americas.
 He was CEO of several communications firms in Latin America, and his expertise has focused on advising leaders, CEOs, Executive Committees and management on strategy, reputation, organisational structures, public affairs and communications campaigns, as well as crisis management and corporate responsibility.
 In addition to Save the Children, Roy has also served on the board of NGOs that focus on HIV awareness and prevention, as well as strengthening education.
 Roy has been a Board Member for Save the Children in Mexico since 2008, its Vice Chair since 2015, overseeing Governance issues and participating in the Development, Planning, Programs, Governance and Talent committees.
 Roy joined the SCA/SCI Board in 2018, and he is the designated Child Safeguarding Trustee.